‘Wisconsin Has Never Seen Anything Like This’

-In the early morning hours Wednesday, Republicans in control of the Wisconsin legislature carried out their plan to neuter the Democrats who the state’s voters elected to lead them scarcely a month ago.
+In the early-morning hours Wednesday, Republicans in control of the Wisconsin legislature carried out their plan to neuter the Democrats whom the state’s voters elected to lead them scarcely a month ago.

 Yet what was equally remarkable about the legislation that squeaked through the legislature in Wisconsin was how little disagreement there was about what, exactly, it represented.
 Democrats declared it a naked power grab—a charge the Republicans barely disputed.